just-the-docs/just-the-docs/docs/artificial-intelligence/2.c.i/group-fairness.md

 nav_exclude: true
 ---

+## Three Criteria for Group Fairness

-## Examples of Group Fairness Criteria
+### Examples of Group Fairness Criteria
-Independence: An individual’s gender should not affect their likelihood of being screened in for hiring.
+- **Independence**: An individual’s gender should not affect their likelihood of being screened in for hiring.

-Separation: Applicants who are capable of succeeding in a job should be equally likely to be screened out (resulting in a false negative outcome) in the hiring process irrespective of their gender.
+- **Separation**: Applicants who are capable of succeeding in a job should be equally likely to be screened out (resulting in a false negative outcome) in the hiring process irrespective of their gender.

-Sufficiency: A female applicant receiving a “7” should be equally capable of succeeding in a job as a male candidate with the same score.
+- **Sufficiency**: A female applicant receiving a “7” should be equally capable of succeeding in a job as a male candidate with the same score.

-## Mathematical Definitions of Group Fairness
+### Mathematical Definitions of Group Fairness

 Let G be a variable denoting the group, Y a variable denoting the label for the training data (“true outcome”), and R being the output of the procedure.
 Then,
 - **Independence**: R and G are independent